 Read on for answers to our most commonly asked questions about your referral.
 If your question is not answered here, or you have difficulty accessing this page, please do get in touch.

-You were asked to do this course by either your Family Court Advisor (FCA) or by the Magistrate at the Family Court.
-Families Together is an independent charity delivering this support on behalf of CAFCASS and the courts.
+Action for Children is an independent charity delivering this support on behalf of Cafcass and the courts.
 No matter who referred you, the expectation is that you complete the whole course.

 We can only start working with you once we receive your official referral.
 If you've just been to court, it might take a little time for us to get the request.
-If you haven't heard from us after 14 days since your court hearing, please contact CAFCASS or your Family Court Advisor (FCA).

 It's still highly recommended that you attend the course as soon as possible.
 If you don't attend now, the court will be told.
 You may then be ordered to complete it later, so it's a good idea to do it at the first opportunity.
 It will show the court you are taking steps to help your children.

 You've been asked to do the course again to help you think about new tools and information for your current family situation.
-This decision is made by your Family Court Advisor or the Magistrate, and it is a requirement.
+This decision is made by your Family Court Adviser or the Magistrate, and it is a requirement.